 The attention to feed is paramount.
 The horse has a way to deal with cold by shivering which actually helps to keep them warm.
 How do we deal with this?
 I had provided them the week before and during this rain, a free choice of hay that I had brought with me from Georgia mixed with a hay I had purchased that was close to the local hay available.
 Another mechanism the horse has is the free choice volume of hay consumed that they control based on their needs.
 When a horse consumes a high volume of fiber during this time of cold temperatures, the second stomach, or Caecum, has a population of bacteria that act symbiotically with the horse to digest the fiber or cellulose.
 This process produces heat that helps the horse keep warm.
 But in a drastic contrast like this, we may find the horse shivering as well.

 Do we blanket or not?
 But, I had just brought my horses to Utah and they had not been able to naturally accustom their systems to these changes.
 One morning at 22 degrees, the horses welcomed the blankets, but I took them off when the temps rose to 65.
-Consider that the natural free roaming horse will have all the mechanisms to survive the contrasts in the environment.
+Consider that the natural free-roaming horse will have all the mechanisms to survive the contrasts in the environment.
 Blanketing disturbs these natural mechanisms and forces us to maintain a dependent horse on the blanketing compared to their own way of coping naturally.
 A horse’s coat is affected by the amount of sunlight, not cold temps.
 The latitude of Georgia and its daily dose of sunlight compared to Utah is quite different.
 Georgia is equal to Baja California, where Utah is more like Central California.
 A horse that is left to their natural mechanisms compared to a horse that has been stabled and blanketed and their feed controlled by their owner is drastically different.
 I am not inferring all horses must put out in the elements.
 There is a great difference in the management of a stabled horse compared to my example here.
 I am using this example to illustrate the horse”s natural mechanisms and how we manage this when we have a contrast in climate.
 To update how my horses have dealt with the change, after the first blanketing a week and a half after their arrival date I noticed a marked decrease in their shivering during rain and also during the colder temps.
 They had plenty of free choice of hay along the way to keep the fires burning.
 I blanketed them again when it was 23 degrees, but only because I felt sorry for them.
-I actually didn’t need to do this because they have adjusted quite well and their shivering had decreased quite markedly.
-Find out here.
-I also noticed that their bare spots on their body that was apparent most of the year in Georgia had begun to fill in and their coats were beginning to grow.
+I actually didn’t need to do this because they have adjusted quite well and their shivering had decreased quite markedly..
+I also noticed that the bare spots on their body that were apparent most of the year in Georgia had begun to fill in and their coats were beginning to grow.